Civic engagement: Youth participation

+Research shows the ways that institutions shape young people's participation.
+Studies from the Center for Information & Research on Civic Learning and Engagement (CIRCLE) demonstrate that youth engagement depends on school access, and civic opportunities.
+Schools tend to play an important role in developing civic skills and identities.
+Other researchers such as Hess and McAvoy's demonstrate how civic engagement and learning create civic spaces.
+These spaces are used to provide experiences of discussions, and democratic participation.
+This encourages students to engage in political issues or discussions.
+Therefore, this creates a long term opportunity for civic engagement.
+However youth civic engagement can be impacted by the opportunity gap.

 Youth participation has a critical impact on four aspects: democratic decision-making, community cohesion, equity, and personal development of youth themselves.
 Domestic and transnational educational cooperation is conducive to sharing and promoting the transmission and popularization of information and may achieve the effect of promoting social advancement and improving the living conditions of citizens and the environment.
 Public services and programs contribute to the mental development of rebellious and vulnerable youth groups and change government patterns in the future, as they mobilize the participation of the next generation of citizens.
 These educational programs aim to apply social science and psychology to stimulate the enthusiasm of the youth community to participate in government projects, thereby promoting the sustainable development of society.

 The design of such government projects remains neutral and open.
 It remains controversial whether the government has the right to guide teenagers to accept education of this nature.
 Experts suggest first identifying topics students value, followed by selecting a topic to discuss concrete actions and short-term goals that can be implemented and concluding with feedback and a summary.
 Teachers are encouraged to validate students' ideas and avoid bringing personal opinions and political stances into the classrooms.

 The general attitude of college students towards online civic responsibility, engagement, learning, and expression is positive.
-The government may consider the option of strengthening the sense of autonomy of college students in performing their civic duties in reducing the inequalities that currently exist in the K-12 education system.
+The government may consider the option of strengthening the sense of autonomy of college students in performing their civic duties in reducing the inequalities that currently exist in the K–12 education system.
 As part of the education system, college students may create accessible participation platforms for vulnerable groups and more through their educational resources or to speak for these groups through community visits and in-depth conversations.